UmeshGuptaIndia1994/Compressor-decompressor---DSA/README.md

 # Compressor-decompressor---DSA
-By this, we can reduce or increase the size of our docs, images, videos, audios etc.
+I developed this portfolio by using java for reduce or increase the size of our docs, images, videos, audios etc.